-The primary study area includes a 7-mile segment of the upper Goodpaster River near the Pogo Mine (refer to Figure 2-2).
-Four monitoring stations are used to monitor the water quality in the Goodpaster River (Table 15.2).
+The primary study area includes a 7-mile segment of the upper Goodpaster River near the Pogo Mine (refer to Figure 1.2).
+Four monitoring stations are used to monitor the water quality in the Goodpaster River (Table 15.1.2).

-Table 15.2: Surface Water Monitoring Station Locations and Purpose
+Table 15.1.2: Surface Water Monitoring Station Locations and Purpose

 Monitoring Station Goodpaster River Location Purpose SW01 Above (upstream) all project facilities.
 To monitor background water quality.
 SW15 Below (downstream) all project facilities and the confluence with Pogo Creek.
 To monitor the water quality below the project facilities.
 SW41 Below (downstream) the confluence with Liese Creek.
 To monitor the water quality below the off- river treatment works and drainage from the project facilities.
 SW42 Below (downstream) Outfall 002 mixing zone.
 To monitor the water quality below the mixing zone for Outfall 002.
+SW49 Above (upstream) all project facilities.
+Closer to mine site than SW01.
+More easily accessible if higher sampling frequency is deemed useful for internal monitoring.
+To monitor background water quality.